awslabs/clickstream-analytics-on-aws/docs/en/sdk-manual/migrate-from-third-party-sdks.md

 ## Step 2: Encapsulate commonly data logger methods

-When integrating multiple data analysis SDKs, it is strongly recommended that you encapsulate event recording methods.
-Processing data analysis codes of different SDKs in the same place can make the code concise and easy to modify later.
+When integrating multiple data analysis SDKs, it is strongly recommended that you encapsulate all event logging methods in one function.
+Processing data logging codes of different SDKs in the same place can not only make the code concise but also make it easy for you to maintain.
 Below is an example of our encapsulation that you can copy directly into your project.

 ```javascript
 import { ClickstreamAnalytics } from "@aws/clickstream-web";